Andreas-Kreouzos/Andreas-Kreouzos/README.md

 I'm Andreas Kreouzos and a EU-citizen from Greece, currently working as 💻 Junior Software Engineer for Syntax IT Group.

-- 🔭 I’m currently working on my MSc thesis based on IoT Data editing by using Spring Boot
+- 👨‍💻 I’m currently working as Junior Software Engineer in one of the biggest IT Consulting companies in the world
-- 🌱 I’m currently learning RESTful Web Services by using Spring Boot
+- 🌱 I’m currently developing my skills in various frameworks such as Spring and MicroProfile
 - 📫 How to reach me: [My LinkedIn Profile](https://www.linkedin.com/in/andreas-kreouzos/)